camejia/clustering_lab/clustering_lab.md

 - K-Means Clustering is an important tool in Data Science
 - The Clustering Laboratory is an effective tool for teaching K-Means Clustering
-- Head over to RPubs and check out the [Clustering Laboratory](http://example.com) today!
+- Head over to RPubs and check out the [http://camejia.shinyapps.io/clustering_lab](http://camejia.shinyapps.io/clustering_lab) today!
+- If you want to become part of the Clustering Laboratory Development Team, fork [https://github.com/camejia/clustering_lab](https://github.com/camejia/clustering_lab), make code contributions, and submit a pull request!